OpenFn/microservice/README.md

 All of the jobs are configured with the language pack `openfn/language-common`.

-In the default sample configuration a new message posted to `localhost:4000/inbox` that matches `trigger-2` (i.e. the message contains `“number”:2`) is greeted with an asynchronous acknowledgement receipt and will launch `job-1`.
+In the default sample configuration a new message posted to `localhost:4000/inbox` that matches `trigger-2` (i.e. the message contains `“number”:2`) is greeted with an asynchronous acknowledgement receipt and will trigger `job-1` to run.

 You can try this out with the following snippet: